mariammcha57/mariammcha57/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... maboumou@uci.edu or Slack!
 - 😄 Pronouns: ...
 She/her
 - ⚡ Fun fact: ...
-I have Puggle Dog
+I have a Puggle Dog

 <!---
 mariammcha57/mariammcha57 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.